Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Methods

-Each system is initialized with an M dwarf star of mass $M_{\star}=0.5M_{\odot}$, radius $R_{\star}=0.5R_{\odot}$, and temperature $T_{\star}=3250K$.
-While both \textit{Kepler} and \textit{TESS} missions observed a range of M dwarf spectral types, we adopt a simplying assumption of host star mass, radius, and temperature.
 We must then assign each star an age based on an age distribution of M dwarfs in the Milky Way.
 Unfortunately, it is notoriously difficult to determine the ages of M dwarfs with any accuracy, as they evolve over very long timescales (see e.g. \cite{Shields16} for a summary).
-Assuming that the star formation rate is constant in the Milky Way from its formation to present day \citep{Feiden_2021}, the stellar age $A$ is drawn from a uniform distribution,
+Assuming that the star formation rate is constant in the Milky Way from its formation to present day \citep{Feiden_2021}, we draw stellar age $A$ from a uniform distribution,